rwxrob/zet/20210502133019/README.md

 ## Dude, why so harsh on NeoVim?

+In short, NeoVim is creating a bunch of very dangerous, and in some cases, unemployable beginners who have burned NeoVim practices into their brains and muscle memory.
+That's irresponsible and it pisses me off.

 This review started out much more objectively.
 But as each point of difference stated by the team itself was examined, the level of hilarious collective cluelessness exceeded most authors' ability not to completely roast it.
 There is simply nothing good to say about NeoVim at all.
 It really is just that bad.
+The world is worse off for it existing.
+All it does is confuse beginners who later regret it.

+Perhaps if they had made another editor and gave it another name that would have been better.
+Rumor has it they might actually be doing that.

 Put comically, the NeoVim projects seems like a bunch of people got their feelings hurt trying to get their stupid, bloated ideas accepted